kolbyboesel/Recipe-Tok-V0/README.md

 The initial recipe dataset was sourced from **Kaggle**, specifically:
 📌 **[Food.com Recipes and User Interactions](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions)**

-- This dataset contains **over 230,000 recipes** with attributes such as:
+- This dataset contains **over 230,000 recipes** total with attributes such as:
   - Recipe name
   - Ingredients list
   - Cooking steps